please note this call is now closed

 - The submission for the nomination must capture the essence of the innovative idea.
 Each reviewer will spend no more than 5 to 10 minutes reviewing your submission, so they must be able to understand the essence of the innovation, and rate it against the specific evaluation criteria, within this timeframe.

-- You can nominate your own work or someone else’s but, if short-listed, the originator/instigator of the idea must be the presenter/one of the presenters to the final judging panel.
+- You can nominate your own work or someone else’s but, if short-listed, the originator/instigator of the idea must be the presenter/one of the presenters at the judging final during the EdTech 2013 Conference.

 - The name of the nominee(s) and the context for their learning innovation idea i.e., college, home, work, etc as well as the name and contact details of the nominator should be included and submitted with the nomination.